 This is a unisex bag that comes in two sizing options depending on whether you are up to 6′ tall (regular) and up to 6′ 6″ tall (long).
-It is a traditional mummy shaped bag but is roomy enough inside that with winter sleepwear you won’t feel trapped or uncomfortable.
+It is a traditional mummy-shaped bag but is roomy enough inside that with winter sleepwear you won’t feel trapped or uncomfortable.
 The hood is a good size for most but may not feel snug if you sleep with a very thick hat on.

 Feathered Friends used Pertex for the lining as well as the shell of this bag.
-The shell is a 15 denier Pertex Shield fabric which is waterproof.
+The shell is a 15 denier Pertex Shield fabric that is waterproof.
 There are also 40 denier ripstop nylon reinforcements on areas of the bag prone to wear.
 The lining is a softer nylon taffeta that is breathable to ensure you don’t get too warm.

 This sleeping bag is considered winter or expedition quality, and it certainly lives up to this label.
-Retailing for a just about $600, the Snowbunting isn’t cheap but vast majority of customers will boast that it is money very well spent for the serious adventurer.
+Retailing for just about $600, the Snowbunting isn’t cheap but the vast majority of customers will boast that it is money very well spent for the serious adventurer.

 Mountain Hardwear made the Phantom 0 with backpackers and climbers in mind, meaning this bag was designed to be incredibly warm yet incredibly easy to pack.
-This bag compressed down into an 8″ stuff sack (comes with bag) and easily puffs back out to full size once out.
+This bag is compressed down into an 8″ stuff sack (comes with bag) and easily puffs back out to full size once out.
 The 10D filament weaved shell is extremely soft to the touch and quiet.

 The Phantom 0 has a few other nifty features, such as a corded hood and neck baffle as well as two internal pockets for your phone or a small travel alarm.
 The shape of the bag is considered a performance cut which is slightly slimmer and more fitted.

 There is still room for comfort but the cut in shape means less weight and better warmth.
-You can check out this link for the latest pricing.

-Right off the bat you can see that the Aleutian 0 is significantly heavier than the other two sleeping bags.
+Right off the bat, you can see that the Aleutian 0 is significantly heavier than the other two sleeping bags.
 While this is a downside for backpackers, not every winter camper is concerned about this weight.
 If you are a car camper or someone that doesn’t need to walk far to camp, the extra weight won’t be a problem.
-Finding a compromise between weight and price is a difficult, but with the price of this bag it is easy to see why it is still an excellent choice.
+Finding a compromise between weight and price is difficult, but with the price of this bag, it is easy to see why it is still an excellent choice.